material-motion/material-motion/essentials/github_issue_flow.md

 For most of our platforms, each "project" maps to a single GitHub repository.

 We do make use of [monorepos](http://danluu.com/monorepo/).
 Monorepos contain many projects.
-Monorepos make heavy use of the `where:` label for issues to break down project-specific tasks.
+Monorepos make heavy use of `where:` labels to break down project-specific tasks.

 ### Roadmap defines project priority